Atrial Fibrillation (AFib) and Stroke

 - Physicians who place the device have extensive training and experience

-Frequently Asked Questions About LAA Occlusion
+Frequently Asked Questions about LAA Occlusion

 - How can someone stop taking blood thinners?